-Best Public Speakers: Studying Steve Jobs
+Best Public Speaker Series: Studying Steve Jobs

 Steve Jobs was the chairman, chief executive officer (CEO), and co-founder of Apple Inc., the chairman and majority shareholder of Pixar, a member of The Walt Disney Company’s board of directors, and the founder, chairman, and CEO of NeXT.
 We selected Steve as one of the best public speakers because he was a master storyteller who possessed the ability to engage the audience while maintaining a consultative and assertive style.